TaygaHoshi/tt-project/Character - Paths/Path of Sorcerers.md

 **Cost:** 1 energy
 **Effect**
 	You can choose to activate this technique when you perform another technique with an energy cost of at least 2.
-	Gain physical and magical temporary armor equal to that technique's energy cost.
+	Gain temporary health equal to that technique's energy cost.

 ## Spy Object
 **Category:** Utility